malm0d/RareSkills-ZK-Book/module2/07-R1CS-to-QAP-FF/01_R1CS_to_QAP_overFF_Python.md

 GF = galois.GF(79)
 ```

 We cannot have operations such as: `GF(-1)` otherwise it will throw an exception.
-Thus when any of our items have a negative value, we have to convert the negative number to its congruent representation in the finite field.
+Thus when any of our items have a negative value, we have to **convert the negative number to its congruent representation in the finite field**.

 To convert negative numbers to their congruent representation in the finite field, we can add the field modulus to them.
 And to avoid "overflowing" positive values, that is to ensure that our values stay within the valid range of the prime field $\mathbb{F_{p}}$ ($0$ to $p - 1$), we take the modulus with the field modulus.